MarceloBxD/IGMA/README.md

 8. After that, write "npm run dev" without the "..." to run the server with nodemon
 9. Will appears a message saying "Server is running on port 3000"
-10. Install Insomnia or another framework to test the API 💎
+10. Install Insomnia or another framework to test the API
+11. it is important to create a database with the same values ​​to do the tests correctly.
+The fields are userId, name, cpf, nasc.
+💎

 ## Documentation